Adapting the Digital Workplace to the hybrid workplace

 IT can set rules and integrate them into the user’s journey so they can keep focused on what they do best.

 Providing ready-to-use templates with integrated rules brings end-users the freedom they need in a controlled environment.

 When creating teams through Powell templates, the creation process will automatically include the rules set by the IT Department all along a guided process so they don’t need to know the rules and best practices

 The role of templates and Digital Champions

 In a hybrid context, Digital Champions play a key role as they are at the crossroads between the business and the IT department.
 They can act as a bridge between IT and end-users and help establish rules adapted to the business’s needs.
 A hybrid workplace Digital Champion can help IT build relevant templates (crisis management, events hub, employee advocacy, newcomers onboarding, Sales RFP…) with integrated rules that won’t harm end-users daily activities while providing them with the right experience.
 They also can approve the creation of templates.

-With Powell 365, composed of Powell Intranet and Powell Teams, it is easy to find the right balance, to set and automate digital workplace governance while still being able to minimize IT constraints and maximize end-user digital satisfaction and adoption.
+With the Powell Software digital workplace platform, composed of Powell Intranet and Powell Teams, it is easy to find the right balance, to set and automate digital workplace governance while still being able to minimize IT constraints and maximize end-user digital satisfaction and adoption.